julyanvdw/MyTutor/README.md

 - Maven installed

 ### Important Notes
-- This application is not currently deployed online.
+- This application is no longer deployed on Google Cloud.
 To evaluate the system, it must be run locally.

 ### Test User Accounts
 | Role               | Email                     | Password |